About Jules

 I am inspired by the nature and the classical art that surrounds me here and by artistic movements of the first part of the 20th century, such as cubism and art deco.
 To me my yarns are like my painting colours.
 I often use complementary colours and curved geometric forms, and I like to explore the interaction between different textures and their three-dimensional effects, using varying yarn heights, pile types and combining heterogeneous yarn types.
 In my artistic journey I have developed my own style between abstract and figurative works.
 In the latter ones I like to evoke playful and intimate scenes, with a somewhat mythological allure.
 In my pure abstract works there is a more explicit exploration of the varying textures and their three-dimensional effect.

 The main technique I use is tufting, that's why I invented the name 'Taftique' for my atelier.
 With this manual technique I can make specific scenes and patterns come to life.
-In combination with textile embroidery and weaving techniques, it allows me to create relief, height differences and textures, making my works exciting and caressable.
+In combination with textile techniques such as embroidery and weaving, it allows me to create relief and very outspoken textures, making my works exciting and caressable.